to never wake up | Du Tử Lê

 Take me to the sea when I’m gone

-don’t hesitate ‘cause you’re worried for me
+don’t hesitate ‘cause you’re worried about me

 so many were fish food not long ago